Wansdyke: Usage

 Wansdyke consists of two sections, 14 and 19 km long with some gaps in between.
 East Wansdyke is an impressive linear earthwork, consisting of a ditch and bank running approximately east–west, between Savernake Forest and Morgan's Hill.
 West Wansdyke is also a linear earthwork, running from Monkton Combe south of Bath to Maes Knoll south of Bristol, but less substantial than its eastern counterpart.
-The middle section, 22 km long, is sometimes referred to as 'Mid Wansdyke', but is formed by the remains of the London to Bath Roman road.
+The middle section, 22 km long, is sometimes referred to as 'Mid Wansdyke', but is formed by the remains of the Roman road from Silchester to Bath.
 It used to be thought that these sections were all part of one continuous undertaking, especially during the Middle Ages when the pagan name Wansdyke was applied to all three parts.
 However, this is not now considered to be certain.

 Defence of an unrecorded border

 Among the largest defensive earthworks in the United Kingdom, Wansdyke may be compared to both Offa's Dyke (later, and forming a Mercian border with Wales) and Hadrian's Wall (earlier, and forming a border between Britannia and Caledonia).
 There is some evidence that Wansdyke extended west from Maes Knoll to the coast of the Severn Estuary, but this is uncertain.
-Nennius, an 8th-century Welsh monk who had access to older chronicles since lost, describes these western defences and their purpose, and links them to the legends of King Arthur.